SSWConsulting/SSW.Rules.Content/rules/prioritize-performance-optimization-for-maximum-business-value/rule.md

 Hi Adam,

 As per our conversation, we have identified a query in the "Save Timesheet" endpoint that often takes more than 2 seconds to complete – well beyond the project’s 800ms target.
-However, this entire feature is scheduled to be migrated from MVC to Angular in the next sprint.
+However, this entire feature is scheduled to be migrated from MVC to Angular in the next Sprint.

 Recommended actions:
 - We won't optimize the existing implementation